Public Transportation in Singapore

 Bus Service in Singapore

-There are two different operators in the city who offer bus services- while the SMRT runs yellow buses, the distinctive red-and-white buses are operated by the SBS Transit company in Singapore.
-Both the operators have their very own bus interchanges and route networks all over the city so that commuters are not, in any way, inconvenienced.
+There are two different bus operators in the city – while SMRT runs the yellow buses, the distinctive red and white buses are run by Singapore’s SBS Transit.
+Both operators have their own bus interchanges and route networks throughout the city to ensure that commuters are not inconvenienced in any way.

-While the normal services stay in operation up until midnight, there are special services that run through the night.
-Travelling by bus at night is a little more expensive while you are required to pay more for availing the air-conditioned services.
+While the regular services run till midnight, there are special services that run throughout the night.
+Travelling by bus at night is a little more expensive, while you will have to pay more to use the air-conditioned services.

-Feeder bus services can also be found in the city.
-Most of them usually travel along a small circuit of roads such as through an entire housing estate and terminate at one of the many bus interchanges that are spread all over Singapore.
-There are also other bus services such as Bus Plus which is a premium service and offers commuters much more in terms of shorter travelling time, better comfort and convenience.
-With the MRT service yet to operate over an extensive network, reaching the far ends of Singapore is possible only by means of cab or the bus services.
+There are also feeder bus services in the city.
+Most of them run along a small route, such as through an entire housing estate, and terminate at one of the many bus interchanges scattered around Singapore.
+There are also other bus services, such as Bus Plus, which is a premium service that offers commuters much more in terms of shorter journey times, greater comfort and convenience.
+As the MRT does not yet have an extensive network, the only way to reach the farthest reaches of Singapore is by taxi or bus.

-If you observe closely, you will realize that the citizens of Singapore share a typical love-hate relationship with the bus system and it is not too difficult to decipher the reasons for the same.
-To start with, the waiting time at the bus stop tends to be pretty extensive.
-While in theory a bus should arrive after every fifteen minutes, you may have to wait for more than half-an-hour depending on the traffic situation on the city streets.
-As if that were not enough, services during peak hours run packed to capacity and it becomes impossible to travel during those times of the day.
-The ugly behaviour of the citizens often come to the front during these hours and it does not make for a pleasant travel experience for the tourists.
+If you look closely, you will notice that Singaporeans have a typical love-hate relationship with the bus system, and it is not too difficult to decipher the reasons for this.
+To begin with, the waiting time at the bus stop is usually quite long.
+In theory, a bus should arrive every fifteen minutes, but depending on the traffic situation on the city’s roads, you may have to wait more than half an hour.
+As if that were not enough, during rush hours the services are overcrowded and it becomes impossible to travel at these times.
+The ugly behaviour of the citizens often comes to the fore during these hours, and it does not make for a pleasant travel experience for tourists.

-Nevertheless, the bus service in Singapore remains one of the most cost effective means of travel in the city while also allowing you to get an insight into the lives of a varied cross-section of people living in the region.
+Nevertheless, the bus service in Singapore remains one of the cheapest ways to get around the city, while also giving you a glimpse into the lives of a diverse cross-section of people living in the region.

 LRT and MRT in Singapore

-Work on the first MRT lines in Singapore, that were to run in East-West and North-South directions, began in the year 1982 with the undertone of a massive project that would cost as much as five million Singapore dollars.
-Ever since, the service has undergone mass expansion and gone on to serve a whole new generation of commuters.
-A new line was constructed that would connect the stations of Jurong and Woodlands to the west and north of the city.
-A few years later the Northeast line was added to the network so that the new housing estates along Sengkand and Punggol would be connected to downtown Singapore.
+Work on Singapore’s first MRT lines, which were to run east-west and north-south, began in 1982 as a massive project costing up to five million Singapore dollars.
+Since then, the service has undergone massive expansion to serve a whole new generation of commuters.
+A new line was built to connect Jurong and Woodlands stations in the west and north of the city.
+A few years later, the Northeast Line was added to the network to connect the new housing estates along Sengkand and Punggol to downtown Singapore.

-The Circle Line, which began operations as recently as 2010, has cut down on the overall travel time by allowing commuters to bypass such busy interchanges as Raffles Place and City Hall.
-This orbital line is completely underground and serves as a link to all the radial lines that lead to the city.
+The Circle Line, which only opened in 2010, has reduced overall travel time by allowing commuters to bypass busy junctions such as Raffles Place and City Hall.
+This circular line is completely underground and serves as a link to all radial lines leading into the city.
 It also has interchanges with the North-East, East-West and North-South lines.

-While in theory the MRT service is well over two decades old, periodic facelifts and regular maintenance has served to mask its age.
-For the citizens, imagining a time without the MRT service is next to impossible.
-An indispensable way of transport that carries you over from one end of the city to another, the MRT service is the best means of transport for reaching the downtown areas of the city such as the Central Business Districts and Orchard Road where traffic is heavier than usual.
+Although in theory the MRT is well over two decades old, regular facelifts and maintenance have helped to disguise its age.
+For citizens, it is almost impossible to imagine a time without the MRT service.
+As an indispensable mode of transport that takes you from one end of the city to the other, the MRT is the best way to reach the city’s central areas, such as the Central Business Districts and Orchard Road, where traffic is heavier than usual.

-The Light Rail Transit system has been a recent addition to the public transport network in the city.
-It operates mostly within the limits of Singapore city itself and is availed by those who wish to travel to other parts of town after switching over from the MRT service.
-Punggol, Sengkang and Bukit Panjang housing estates are the only areas where this LRT service has been started.
+The Light Rail Transit system is a recent addition to the city’s public transport network.
+It operates mainly within the city limits of Singapore and is used by those who wish to travel to other parts of the city after transferring from the MRT.
+The housing estates of Punggol, Sengkang and Bukit Panjang are the only areas where this LRT service has been launched.

-Travelling by trains offers a distinct advantage in that you are not required to wait at any traffic intersections or even get stuck in traffic congestions on the city streets.
-Also the LRT and MRT services are pretty cheap compared to some of the other means of public transportation in Singapore.
-However, they too get over-crowded during the peak hours- an aspect that may be put down as one of the many issues of urban living.
+Travelling by train has the distinct advantage of not having to wait at intersections or even get stuck in traffic jams on the city streets.
+The LRT and MRT are also quite cheap compared to some of the other public transport options in Singapore.
+However, they also tend to be overcrowded during rush hours – an aspect that can be chalked up to one of the many problems of urban living.

 Trolley bus service in Singapore

-An enjoyable hop-on, hop-off service that runs through Singapore city is the Singapore Trolley Bus service.
-It is in operation along the Boat Quay, Tanjong Pagar and Orchard Road areas.
-For those looking to take a tour of the shopping districts around Singapore and explore the entertainment and cultural hotspots around town, this service makes for a good option.
-If you are planning on going shopping during the daytime and pub-hopping after nightfall then this is the best means to get around the various destinations around Singapore.
+A pleasant hop-on, hop-off service that travels around the city is the Singapore Trolley Bus Service.
+It operates along the Boat Quay, Tanjong Pagar and Orchard Road areas.
+For those who want to take a tour of Singapore’s shopping districts and explore the city’s entertainment and cultural hotspots, this service is a good option.
+If you are planning on shopping during the day and pub-hopping after dark, this is the best way to get around Singapore’s various destinations.

 Taxi service in Singapore

-Taxis in Singapore are available round the clock and allow travel through the city at reasonable rates.
-With more than fifteen thousand such public carriers plying the streets, getting hold of a taxi is not an issue- you can either flag one down on the streets or pick them up from designated taxi stands that can be found at numerous locations throughout Singapore.
-You can book these services at any hour of the day.
-Be careful with the surcharges that get levied on the journeys as they may often exceed the normal fares of your journey.
+Taxis in Singapore are available 24 hours a day and allow you to travel around the city at reasonable rates.
+With more than fifteen thousand of these public transport vehicles plying the streets, getting a taxi is not a problem – you can either hail one on the street or pick one up from designated taxi stands, which can be found at numerous locations throughout Singapore.
+You can book these services at any time of the day.
+Be aware of the surcharges that will be added to the fare, as they can often be higher than the normal fare for your journey.

-If you wish to drive around Singapore on your own vehicle, cars are available for hire at numerous car rental outlets around the city.
-However, you will be required to produce a valid international driving license for the same if you are hiring from an international car rental service.
-The local providers will ask you to produce a national driving permit besides the international license.
-While driving on the outer edges of Singapore is not an issue, entering the streets in the central districts during rush hours is a veritable nightmare!
-So if you are keen on avoiding the mad rush of traffic in the region, it is advisable that you make the most of the extensive and well-organized network of public transportation in Singapore.
+If you prefer to drive around Singapore in your own vehicle, there are many car rental agencies in the city.
+However, you will be required to produce a valid international driving licence if you rent from an international car rental company.
+Local providers will ask you to produce a national driving licence in addition to the international licence.
+While driving on the outskirts of Singapore is not a problem, driving in the central districts during rush hours is a nightmare!
+So if you want to avoid the mad rush of traffic, make the most of Singapore’s extensive and well-organised public transport network.

 Like this post?
 Please share to your friends: